This post is getting old. You may like How to Find Cheap Red Sox Tickets and Game Day Parking, published April of 2017!

 Also, each section will also have different prices based on how great the seats are.
 Upper Bleacher is the cheapest option*, which starts at $10 and Field Box is the most expensive (not including premium tickets) option with tickets up to $165 for tier one seats.

 Seating at Fenway Park will vary based on preference and budget.
 Keep in mind that Fenway Park is an older stadium so there are seats that have obstructed views and not directly facing the field; however, when you purchase tickets on RedSox.com there should be a little red asterisk warning you of the obstructed view.

-If you would like to have an idea of your view from different areas of Fenway Park, you can place your seats in the Red Sox seating chart or you can check out the map from Ace Tickets, which is a nice seating map alternative.
+If you would like to have an idea of your view from different areas of Fenway Park, you can place your seats in the Red Sox seating chart to give you a good idea of the seats.

 Bleacher, Standing Room only, and Grandstand seats will be your cheapest seats.

 As someone who frequents Fenway on a Budget, I have no problem sitting or recommending Upper Bleacher seats for $10!
 It’s a fun atmosphere and you can still see what is happening during the game without binoculars!
 Bleacher seats are definitely more fun in the summer though, since it is much warmer– just remember to bring your sunglasses for day games!

 As mentioned above, Red Sox tickets are on a tier system so prices will vary depending on date, opponent, weather, etc. If you are local and have a lot of date flexibility, you can usually find a great deal on sox tickets at some point during the season.
 However, if you are visiting Boston this summer and only have one or two dates available, it may be more expensive, especially if you only have weekend availability.